georgesnow/MPSafariAF/README.md

 MacPass needs to be open and unlocked Whatever tab is most front in Safari is the URL it will grab Must select the proper text field before firing

+if you use the release version beawre:
-You have to setup the Privacy settings in System Preferences As you have to allow the app to control other apps etc...
+You have to setup the Privacy settings in System Preferences As you have to allow the app to control other apps etc...and to clear them you need some understanding tccutil.

 I recommend after launching you set it so the icon stays in your dock and place next to Safari